 Reading Excel Files Using Pandas read_excel

-One way to read a dataset into Python is using the method read_excel, which has many arguments.
+One way to read a dataset into Python is to use the read_excel

 pd.read_excel(io, sheet_name=0, header=0)